 102-11.8 Temporary Barrier: The quantity to be paid for will be the length, in feet, of freestanding units or anchored units certified as installed/used on the project.
 The quantity to be paid for relocating barrier will be based on the relocated installation type.
 No separate payment will be made for the asphalt pad.
 For freestanding units transitioned to a crash cushion, the cost of anchoring the transition units will be included in the cost of the temporary crash cushion in accordance with 102-11.11.

-102-11.9 Barrier Delineators: No separate payment will be made for barrier delineators installed on top of temporary barrier and vehicular LCDs.
-Include the cost for barrier delineators in the cost of the barrier or vehicular LCD.
+102-11.9 Barrier Delineators: No separate payment will be made for barrier delineators installed on top of temporary barrier .
+Include the cost for barrier delineators in the cost of the barrier.

 102-11.10 Temporary Glare Screen: The certified quantity to be paid for will be determined by the number of sections times the nominal length of each section.